kalaspuff/tomodachi/README.md

 Depending on the service `message_envelope` (previously named `message_protocol`) attribute if used, parts of the enveloped data would be distributed to different keyword arguments of the decorated function.
-It\'s usually safe to just use `data` as an argument.
+It's usually safe to just use `data` as an argument.
 You can also specify a specific `message_envelope` value as a keyword argument to the decorator for specifying a specific enveloping method to use instead of the global one set for the service.

-If you\'re utilizing `from tomodachi.envelope import ProtobufBase` and using `ProtobufBase` as the specified service `message_envelope` you may also pass a keyword argument `proto_class` into the decorator, describing the protobuf (Protocol Buffers) generated
+If you're utilizing `from tomodachi.envelope import ProtobufBase` and using `ProtobufBase` as the specified service `message_envelope` you may also pass a keyword argument `proto_class` into the decorator, describing the protobuf (Protocol Buffers) generated